 As you record pitch results, you see the cumulative stats of the pitcher updated immediately on the screen.
 Display total numbers as well as percentages at the same time.
 Compare the current pitcher's numbers with the opposing pitcher's.
 The stats are on the screen to see.
 While recording a game you can see the stats for up to three pitchers at a time.
 When reviewing previously recorded games, you can see four at once.
 Or compare totals and percentages side by side.

 As you record pitches you also see the count on the batter and the number of outs and baserunners, so you never lose track of what the situation is.

 Did you tap the Ball button, only to hear the umpire call the pitch a strike?
 No problem.
 Tap the Undo button to take the ball away.
 Tap the Strike button to correct the count.
 The results of up to two consecutive pitches can be undone.
 In case you’ve somehow lost track through a distraction, you can edit the count on the batter, outs in the inning, or number of base runners, though the undo feature should be used when possible.

 What if you record a strikeout for the third out, only to see the catcher drop the ball and the runner reach base safely?
 No need for the Undo button.
 Tap the button for batters reaching base by ways other than putting the ball in play; select the case for reaching base after a strikeout; and the out is then removed, while the strikeout remains tallied, and the number of base runners increases by one.

-After you’ve finished with a game, which can be as soon as the pitcher you’re interested in has finished, the results are automatically stored on your iPad for later review, and you can email the results of a single pitcher or all those on the team.
+After you’ve finished with a game, the results are automatically stored on your iPad for later review, and you can email the results of a single pitcher or all those on the team.
 Email just a text summary of the results or attach a csv file that you can import to a spreadsheet.
 AND, if you know someone else with this app—either the iPad or the iPhone version—email them the actual file you've recorded for them to view with the app on their device.
 Or email the file to yourself as a backup.